Home

 Northern Ireland

-In Northern Ireland, the lights are best viewed from the Antrim coastline that offers a clear view of the northern horizon over the Malin Sea.
-Some of the popular photography spots along the shore are Downhill Demesne on the North Coast and the ruins of Dunluce castle creating an excellent backdrop of the lights.
+In Northern Ireland, the lights are best viewed from the Antrim coastline, which offers a clear view of the northern horizon over the Malin Sea.
+Some of the popular photography spots along the shore are Downhill Demesne on the North Coast and the ruins of Dunluce Castle, creating an excellent backdrop for the lights.

 London